-PCEG celebrated its 20th anniversary in 2011.
+Next year PCEG will celebrate its 25th anniversary.
 The group was originally formed by a number of local people concerned that our environment was suffering from lack of care.
 We work to conserve, maintain and develop the green and built environment of Plumstead and Winn’s Commons.

-We are currently engaged on a big project in the Plumstead Common Nature Reserve to make it more attractive and accessible.
-We are also partners in another project to transform the derelict former swing park adjacent to Azile Everett House.
+Our last big project was the improvements in the Plumstead Common Nature Reserve to make it more attractive and accessible.
+We were partners in another project to transform the derelict former swing park adjacent to Azile Everett House.
 The community garden will be carried forward by another community organisation, and we will soon see it working as a useful resource for the community.

-Photographs clockwise from top left: Bluebells in the Nature Reserve; restoring the railings at the Slade Ponds; Earn Your Travel Back volunteers in the Plumstead Common Nature Reserve; volunteering at the Slade Ponds; the litter haul from the Slade Ponds one Sunday in January 2013; PCEG’s music festival Plumstead Live! in 2012; planting the Jubilee Oak trees in partnership with St Margaret’s School.
+Photographs clockwise from top left: Bluebells in the Nature Reserve; restoring the railings at the Slade Ponds; Earn Your Travel Back volunteers in the Plumstead Common Nature Reserve; PCEG’s free music festival Plumstead Live!; the litter haul from the Slade Ponds one Sunday; volunteering at the Slade Ponds; planting the Jubilee Oak trees in partnership with St Margaret’s School.

 |The Slade Ponds|